Boeing 737 MAX could take off Monday for commercial survival

+The Boeing 737 MAX has been grounded globally since March 2019 following two major crashes that together killed 346 people

-Boeing's 737 MAX plane could take its first test flight from Monday, a crucial step for the survival of the company's star model that has been grounded for 14 months.
+Seattle (AFP) - Boeing's 737 MAX plane could begin key recertification flight tests as soon as Monday, a crucial step for the survival of a top-selling plane that has been grounded for more than a year following two fatal crashes.

-Two sources close to the case told AFP Friday the flight could take place early the following week.

-Neither Boeing nor the Federal Aviation Administration confirmed the flight when asked for comment on Sunday.
+Tests of the MAX "could begin as early as tomorrow, evaluating Boeing's proposed changes to the automated flight control system on the 737 MAX," the Federal Aviation Administration said in a message to lawmakers on Capitol Hill Sunday.

+"Testing is expected to take several days, and will include a wide array of flight maneuvers and emergency procedures to enable the agency to assess whether the changes meet FAA certification standards."

 The MAX has been grounded globally since March 13, 2019, following an Ethiopian Airlines crash that killed 157 people.
 That catastrophe came just a few months after a Lion Air MAX crash that killed 189 people.